- Sire-Dam -

 Deauville is a horse who relishes quick ground and has rarely disappointed on his favoured surface over a variety of trips.

 As a two-year-old, in 2015, he won two of his four races and was runner-up in the Royal Lodge.
-The following year he emerged as an Investec Derby contender after finishing runner-up in the Dante but the softish ground at Epsom did not suit him and he failed to make an impact.
+The following year he emerged as an Investec Derbyyszdftwuyfzszudefcrew contender after finishing runner-up in the Dante but the softish ground at Epsom did not suit him and he failed to make an impact.

 It was a different story in the Belmont Derby on his next start when, partnered by Jamie Spencer, he hit the front late on and held on to the Grade 1 prize.